pivotal-cf/docs-cloudbees/Jenkins.html.md

 **For technical reasons, the tile installation is limited to a single availability zone on AWS.
 When assigning availability zones to the tile, please make sure only one is selected.**

-If you install more than one instance of Jenkins, the other instances will be accessible via `http://jenkins-[index].your-cf-installation.com`, where `index` is a numerical value which has as many sequentials values as the number of instances generated.
+If you install more than one instance of Jenkins, the other instances will be accessible via `http://jenkins-[index].your-cf-installation.com`, where `index` is a numerical value which has as many sequential values as the number of instances generated.

 i.e. if you install 3 masters, then the 3 instances can be accessed via: